 Article

-How to invest in Artificial Intelligence
+How to invest in AI

 | 6 min read

 Artificial Intelligence (AI) is a rapidly evolving technology with a growing influence.
-Simple examples of AI are already embedded in the devices we use every day including voice-activated personal assistants, self-driving features in cars, and websites suggesting films or songs we might like based on previous choices.
+Many examples of AI are already embedded in the devices we use every day including voice-activated personal assistants, self-driving features in cars, and websites suggesting films or songs we might like based on previous choices.

-While this ‘traditional’ AI recognises objects and words, new, more powerful technology takes things a stage further.
+While ‘traditional’ AI tools recognise objects and words, new, more powerful generative AI technology takes things a stage further.
 It understands the structures behind them and can respond to prompts to create text on a given subject in a certain style, or even computer code to complete specified tasks.
 The most well-known example of these large language models (LLMs) is Chat GPT, the hugely popular chatbot developed by OpenAI.
 Freely accessible to anyone, a remarkable 100 million users signed up in its first two months.

-Most people who have used Chat GPT have been impressed with its ability to quickly produce long form answers according to complex instructions.
+Most people who have used Chat GPT or another AI model have been impressed with the ability to quickly produce long form answers according to complex instructions.
 It’s also fun.
 Want to generate a Shakespearean sonnet on the subject of investing?
 No problem.
 Yet the serious business of AI represents tremendous progress.
 As well as following instructions and generating text, LLMs have the ability to generate plans for other systems and command them what to do.

 Why AI is an important investment theme

-The huge processing power computers are now capable of, as well as the vast and increasing amounts of data that is being generated and stored has been the catalyst for an AI revolution.
 Crunching this data in more intelligent ways lowers the ‘cost of prediction’, leading adopters to increase productivity.
-AI is therefore poised to reshape our economy, shaking up entire industries as well as changing the way we work and live.
-Techniques are now being implemented to advance numerous fields, including finance, healthcare, education, transportation and more.
+AI is therefore reshaping economic growth, shaking up entire industries as well as changing the way we work and live.
+Cutting edge techniques are now being implemented to advance numerous fields, including finance, healthcare, education, transportation and more.

 For instance, if retailers know what customers will want to buy and in what amounts, they can lower the costs of holding inventory and better use dynamic pricing to extract maximum value.
 In healthcare, improved forecasts can pinpoint the causes of disease and identify cures, as well as possible risks faced by patients through combining historic patient data with their particular medical tests.
 Another important industry set to benefit is agriculture.
 More precise predictions of temperature, rainfall, pests and other factors can maximise yields in changing conditions.

-• Marketing and sales – better targeting prospective customers
+• Marketing and sales – better targeting prospective customers with crafted data sets

 • Customer service – improving customer experience and reducing waiting times